johannchopin/restapify/README.md

 npm i -D restapify
 ```

-You can then import the class and instanciate it to serve the api folder:
+You can then import the class and instantiate it to serve the api folder:

 ```javascript
 import Restapify from 'restapify'